Abdallaheng2022/Trial-and-matcher-assitant/README.md

 # Trial-and-matcher-assitant
-# TrialMatch Helper — What it is and why it matters

 **TrialMatch Helper** is a *first-pass screening* tool for clinical trials.
 It asks a few simple profile questions (age, sex, city, condition, current meds, etc.), searches a curated set of **ClinicalTrials.gov** studies, and returns a short, explainable decision for each trial:

 **`Likely` | `Unlikely` | `Need-Info`**, plus a brief “why/why-not” and the official **NCT link** to verify details.